 The good news?
 It's also a breakable cycle.
 Once a town commits to supporting kids (and seniors, and everyone else) who walk/run/bike/play outside, parents feel more comfortable sending their kids out.
 And kids outside are the best possible way to get MORE kids outside.
 If the fun is out there, out they go!

-At Let Grow, we believe that people want to be happier, more connected, more reassured, and more active than they are, and they want that for their kids, too.
+At Let Grow, we believe that people want to be happier, more connected, more reassured, and more active than they are, and they want this for their kids, too.
 All it takes is getting back into the practice of creating community.

 Let Grow's projects, including the pledge to support the right of parents to give their kids some free, unsupervised time, help communities do just that.
 Become a Let Grow Community and let the sun shine in.